svalinn/DAGMC-viz/README.md

 To replace data to be loaded in all session files under the original session file directory, the following example can be used:

         python MakeImagesTerminal.py -sm "['test.stl','rmgrave.stl']"

+Images from edited session files can be gathered by running the following:

+        python MakeImagesTerminal.py -gi

 ----------------------------------------